lsst-dm/dm_ccarchiver/doc/configuration/configuration.rst

 It has no real configuration parameters at this level.
 Most of the configuration is static, not SAL facing, and is set in a YAML file that is loaded by the CSC.

 The CCArchiver is configured using a YAML file.
-It is loaded from
+It is loaded from:

-$IIP_CONFIG_DIR/ccarchiver_config.yaml.
+ | $IIP_CONFIG_DIR/ccarchiver_config.yaml

 The $IIP_CONFIG_DIR is set on the command line which starts the container.

 Our configuration method allows the re-use of the Archiver code between the ATArchiver, CCArchiver, and CatchupArchiver.
 We do not hard code constant